benbaptist/minecraft-wrapper/README.md

 <li>speedboost.py gives everyone a speedboost when someone dies - similar to survival games.</li>
 <li>poll.py allows players to vote for certain things on the server.
 It isn't very up-to-date at the moment, however. </li>
 </ul>
-</br>Tip: Open config.py and change debug to True in the 'Config' class if you want to see more error messages and other useful messages
-while developing plugins.
+</br>Tip: Set debug=True in wrapper.properties if you want to see more error messages and other useful messages while developing plugins.